 We estimate that most RCM students will need to budget at least £12,500 per year in living costs.
 Many students will need more than this.

-Please note, non-UK students who require a Student visa to study in the UK must show they have sufficient funds to support themselves.
-If you are a Student visa applicant you need to have at least £1,334 per month (£12,006 per academic year) available for living expenses and be able to demonstrate this as part of the visa application process.
+Students who require a Student visa must currently show they have sufficient funds to support themselves.
+If you are a Student visa applicant you need to prove you have at least £1,334 per month (£12,006 per academic year) available for living expenses for your first 9 months in the UK as part of the visa application process.

 We advise all international applicants to budget for additional expenses such as overseas travel.
 This is particularly useful for getting home in an emergency.